mchlopecki/tag-studio-obsidian-plugin/README.md

 # Obsidian Tag Studio Plugin

-This plugin allows users to query for files within the vault based on the TagStudio tagging system.
-However, this plugin only allows a user to SQL query on the TagStudio SQLite database.
-This means users cannot query using the TagStudio query language to search, as its meant to be a quick and dirty solution to incorporate a tagged library of photos to obsidian for quick lookups and group image additions.
+# ⚠ Warning!

+This plugin does not work standalone, and requires a modified version of Tag Studio to function.
+If the modified version gets uploaded to github, then I will link it.
+Otherwise this repo is mostly here to demonstrate the what a primitive version of a plugin for Tag Studio would behave like.
+When the TagStudio API is released, this plugin may get revisited.

+# The Plugin

+As this plugin was made for myself to organize notes for a game, the plugin currently only allows for a user to query a TagStudio library using the name of a group node in a canvas.
+No previews, no confirmations, and the contents of the group will be deleted on run.

 # Updates and Future

-I do not have the intention of keeping this plugin up to date with newer versions of Obsidian or TagStudio, and new features and fixes are unlikely to be implemented.
-When the TagStudio API is finished, the project may get revisited, but likely under a new repo that will be linked from here.
+I do not have the intention of keeping this plugin up to date with newer versions of Obsidian or TagStudio, and new features and fixes may not be implemented.